rcarrata/rcarrata.github.io/_posts/2019-03-06-ocp4_route_sharding.md

       type: public
 ```

-Now, and after the edition of the ingresscontroller default with the proper routeSelector, our route is only exposed by the ingresscontroller/router internal only:
+Now, after editing the default ingresscontroller with the proper routeSelector, our route is only exposed by the internal ingresscontroller/router:

 ```
 # oc describe route route django-psql-example -n test-sharding